adamrichardturner/full-stack-open/README.md

 # full-stack-open
-My submissions to the University of Helsinki's Full Stack Open Course
+My submissions for the University of Helsinki's Full Stack Open Course